Buzzefall/OptiSolver/README.md

 ## Algorithm description

-Greedy algorithm with branch-and-bound heuristic.
+Greedy algorithm with branch-and-bound heuristic (divide & conqueror).

   1. Find **Upper Bound (UB)** and **lower Bound (LB)** in branch (or at the start or the tree of solution set); **If** this branch contains no solution, or **LB** is more than record solution cost (lowest **UB** found) - discard this branch and return same record solution.